Skip to main content

 Ineligible Properties

-Most bank statement lenders won’t finance:
+Most lenders offering self-employed mortgages won’t finance:

 • Vacant land